Single electrons from heavy-flavor mesons in relativistic heavy-ion collisions: Results for heavy-ion reactions

 In order to investigate the effect of the in-medium interactions on the initial heavy quark-antiquark correlations we have performed a model study where the initial heavy-quark pairs are always produced back-to-back ($\phi=\pi$).
-Although the initial correlations are all located at $\phi=\pi$, the correlations for charm pairs disappear after the interactions with the medium in heavy-ion collisions as seen from the upper panel (a) of Fig.~\ref{corrbb}.
-However, the lower panels (b) of Fig.~\ref{corr} and \ref{corrbb} show that the initial angular correlation of bottom pairs survives to some extend, because the bottom quark is too heavy to change the direction of motion in elastic scattering.
+Although the initial correlations are all located at $\phi=\pi$, the correlations for charm pairs disappear after the interactions with the medium in heavy-ion collisions as seen from the upper middle panel (b) of figure~\ref{corr}.
+However, the lower middle panels (e) of figure~\ref{corr} show that the initial angular correlation of bottom pairs survives to some extend, because the bottom quark is too heavy to change the direction of motion in elastic scattering.

-In the upper panel of Fig.~\ref{corr} (a), we can see that the azimuthal angular correlation is remarkably enhanced near $\phi=0$, which implies that the $D$ and $\bar{D}$ mesons, which are produced as one pair in the initial stage, move in a similar transverse directions at freeze out.
+In the upper left panel of figure~\ref{corr} (a), we can see that the azimuthal angular correlation is remarkably enhanced near $\phi=0$, which implies that the $D$ and $\bar{D}$ mesons, which are produced as one pair in the initial stage, move in a similar transverse directions at freeze out.
 A possible reason for this behavior is the transverse flow: A pair of charm and anticharm quarks are produced at the same point through a nucleon-nucleon binary collision.
 In case the scattering cross sections of charm and anticharm quarks are large such that they are stuck in the medium and not separated far from each other, they will be affected by similar transverse flows, because the flow will depend on the position of the particles.
 Only in case the charm and anticharm quarks are separated far enough to be located at completely different transverse positions until the transverse flow is generated in heavy-ion collisions, the collective flows of charm and anticharm quarks, respectively, will be independent.